 This melancholy ballad was Cash’s last major success before his death after a long and legendary career.

-This song is great for intermediate guitar players, as the riff, which is a combination of notes and chords, can be quite difficult to play.
-However, other than this part, the song is mostly just repeating chords, so once you have it down it’s pretty easy to master.
+This song is great for beginner to intermediate players to start challenging themselves a little, as the riff, which is a combination of arpeggiated and strummed chords, can be quite difficult to play.
+Although, other than this part, the song is mostly just repeating chords, so once you have it down it’s pretty easy to master.

 Crazy Train by Ozzy Osbourne